ibm-watson-iot/blockchain-samples/iot_sample_contract_hyperledger/docs/schema.md

                 },
                 "createAsset": {
                     "type": "object",
                     "description": "Create an asset.
 One argument, a JSON encoded event.
-AssetID is required with zero or more writable properties.
+The 'assetID' property is required with zero or more writable properties.
 Establishes an initial asset state.", "properties": {
+                        "method": "invoke",
                         "function": {
                             "type": "string",
                             "enum": [